FreeCAD/FreeCAD-documentation/wiki/FEM_SolverCalculixCxxtools.md

 -    **Geometric Nonlinearity**:

-    -   linear - linear analysis will be performed if model does not contain nonlinear material
+    -   linear - linear analysis will be performed if the model does not contain nonlinear material
     -   nonlinear - nonlinear analysis will be performed

 -    **Iterations Control parameter Cutb**: defines the second line of [CalculiX\' advanced iteration parameters](http://www.dhondt.de/ccx_2.17.pdf#subsection.8.24).
 Used if **Iterations Control Parameter Time Use** is set to *true*.